akkc01/axion-helm-chart/README.md

-# Argo CD — App of Apps Deployment
+# Axion with Argo CD — App of Apps Deployment

 This repository contains the Kubernetes and Argo CD configuration required to deploy multiple microservices using the **Argo CD App of Apps pattern**.